-5.2.
+- 5.1.1. consider the matter as an offence under the University’s General Regulation IV Discipline; or5.1.2. where the College considers the breach as amounting to a criminal offence, immediately refer the matter to appropriate law enforcement and notify the Registrar under the Terms of the University’s Code of Practice on Notification of Misconduct to the Police and Internal Action;5.2.
 In addition to any of the sanctions under the University’s General Regulation IV Discipline or any fines under College Regulations, if misconduct on your part or the part of any of your guests results in damage to St Chad’s College’s property or if St Chad’s College suffers any other loss as a consequence of such breach, you will be issued with a demand for the reasonable cost of repairing the damage caused by your breach and, as appropriate, with a demand to make good other losses.
 You undertake to pay any such fine and/or other charges within fourteen (14) days of notification that such sums are due and owing.
-In the event that you fail to pay such sums on expiry of this fourteen (14) day period, St Chad’s College will consider the breach as constitutinga “serious but non-major” offence under the University General Regulation IV Discipline and may result in further disciplinary action.
+In the event that you fail to pay such sums on expiry of this fourteen (14) day period, St Chad’s College will consider the breach as constituting an offence under the University General Regulation IV Discipline which will result in further disciplinary action.

 - SUSPENSION, EXCLUSION AND TERMINATION OF THIS AGREEMENT